nottrobin/docs/src/en/charms-constraints.md

 See [Creating a controller][controllers-creating] for details and further examples.

-!!!
-Note:
+[note]
 Constraints applied with '--bootstrap-constraints' will automatically apply to any future controllers provisioned for high availability.
 See [Controller high availability][controllers-ha].
+[/note]

 ## Setting constraints for the controller and the default models